CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 The following are specific requirements for the personnel area.
 Basically, the HR department is responsible for fulfilling the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:

 #### ORP.2.A1 Regulated training of new employees [supervisors]

-The personnel department and the supervisor MUST ensure that new employees incorporated at the beginning of their employment in their new tasks and be informed about existing regulations, practices and procedures.
+The HR department and supervisors MUST ensure that new employees become familiar with their new responsibilities at the beginning of their employment and are informed about existing regulations, practices and procedures.
 Here, a checklist SHOULD be supportive.

 For the regular training of new employees, they MUST be made aware of existing regulations and instructions for information security.
 All employees MUST be informed about information security regulations, their changes and their specific impact on a business process or work environment.

 All employees MUST be explicitly required to comply with applicable laws, regulations and internal regulations.
-In addition, all employees MUST be noted that all information obtained during the work are intended solely for internal use, as long as they are not marked otherwise.
+In addition, all employees MUST be advised that all information received during the work is for internal use only, unless otherwise indicated.

 #### ORP.2.A2 Regulated procedure for the departure of employees [supervisors, IT operations]
 Before the departure of an employee, a timely briefing of the successor MUST be carried out, ideally by the departing employee.
 If a direct handover is not possible, a detailed documentation MUST be prepared by the departing employee.
 In addition, any outgoing employees MUST be required to collect all documents, keys, equipment, and IDs and access privileges received as part of their duties.